geoserver/geoserver-history/doc/en/developer/source/release-guide/index.rst

 The following are necessary to perform a GeoServer release:

 #.
 Commit access to `GeoServer svn <https://svn.codehaus.org/geoserver>`_
 #.
 Edit access to the `GeoServer wiki <http://geoserver.org>`_
 #.
-Administration rights to the `GeoServer bug tracker <http://jira.codehaus.org/browse/GEOS>`_
+Administration rights to the `GeoServer bug tracker (JIRA) <http://jira.codehaus.org/browse/GEOS>`_

 For steps 2 and 3 above you may also ask someone on the developer list to perform the associated steps.

 If a parallel GeoTools release is being preformed, see the `GeoTools Release Guide <http://docs.codehaus.org/display/GEOT/How+to+cut+a+release>`_.
 Alternatively you can (nicely) ask one of the GeoTools developers to perform the release for you.

 Update source code
 ------------------